To the Wonder: Filming

 When the film entered production it did not have a title, and was referred to by the crew as Project D. Filming took place primarily in Bartlesville and Pawhuska, Oklahoma, the latter the center of the Osage Nation, and began in September 2010.
 Additional shooting took place in early 2011 in Bartlesville and Paris, France.
+Shots in France include scenes at Mont Saint-Michel, inside the Paris Métro and at La Défense.

 Malick and his crew adopted an experimental approach.
 Actors described working without a screenplay or the use of lights.
 Olga Kurylenko described the shooting process as more like a dance performance than traditional acting, stating: “What he always said was, ‘Keep moving, keep moving.
 Don’t stop.’
-If I ever stopped, he’d poke me to keep going.”
+If I ever stopped, he'd poke me to keep going.”
 Likewise, cinematographer on the film, Emmanuel Lubezki, was given instructions to be “in the eye of the hurricane” — in the middle of a scene, constantly interacting with the characters.
 Lubezki called the film "abstract", and described it as being less tied to theatrical conventions and more purely cinematic than any prior film directed by Malick.

 Post-production

 Malick handed out works of literature to his editing team for inspiration, such as Flaubert's Madame Bovary and Walker Percy's The Moviegoer.
-Also referenced to his editors was a phrase found in Margaret A. Doody’s introduction to Samuel Richardson’s 1740 novel Pamela.
+Also referenced to his editors was a phrase found in Margaret A. Doody's introduction to Samuel Richardson's 1740 novel Pamela.
 The phrase "radiant zigzag becoming", became an unofficial motto for the film's editing team during post-production.
 Also referenced during the editing of the film were the French New Wave films Jules and Jim by Truffaut (the score of which was used as part of a temp soundtrack) and Godard's Breathless, Pierrot le Fou, and Vivre Sa Vie.
 They were chosen for their elliptical narrative and editing styles which Malick hoped his editing team would embrace.

 Typical of a Malick project, many actors who worked on the film were eventually cut during post-production.
 Jessica Chastain, Rachel Weisz, Amanda Peet, Barry Pepper and Michael Sheen were originally part of the film, but no footage of their performances was kept for the final cut.